beesness/game/versions/v4.3/README.md

 ## Phase 1 - **Bees market**

-### If you have enough honey and want to expand your beesness, **you can buy** one or more bees during this phase.
+### If you have enough honey and want to expand your beesness, **you can hire** one or more bees during this phase.

-* You may buy one bee at a time.
+* You may hire one bee at a time.
 * The *starting player* takes the one bee she wants and declares `I want this {bee type} for {starting price}`.
-	* If nobody else wants it, then she can go ahead and buy it.
+	* If nobody else wants it, then she can go ahead and hire it.
 	* Otherwise an **auction** for that bee starts: players interested in that bee have to offer at least 1 honey more than the last offer.
-* To buy a bee, pay the bank the price for it in honey and then add the card to your beesness.
+* To hire a bee, pay its price in honey to the bank and then add the card to your beesness.
 * Once the bee is sold, the market moves on to the next bee, with the player to the left of the *starting player* getting to choose the bee s/he wants and potentially starting another auction.
-* This continues clockwise until nobody wants to buy any more bees.
+* This continues clockwise until nobody wants to hire any more bees.

 **You can sell** your bees back to the bank at 1/3 of their initial price.